-Millikin University College of Arts & Sciences Assessment of Student Learning in English Writing Major 2006-2007 by Randy Brooks, Director of the Writing Major July 14, 2007 Recommendations for improvements added by Writing Major Committee October 15, 2007
+Millikin University College of Arts & Sciences Assessment of Student Learning in English Writing Major 2007-2008 by Randy Brooks, Director of the Writing Major July 1, 2008

 Goals and Mission of English Writing Major

 Millikin's English writing major program emphasizes experiences in a variety of writing contexts including: journalism, professional writing, academic writing, literary writing, editing, computer-aided publishing, and personal creativity.
 By learning to shift between these multiple contexts, Millikin's writing majors are prepared for a wide range of professional writing, editing and publishing opportunities.
 Students majoring in writing develop an area of advanced writing studies in one of three tracks: journalism, professional writing, or creative writing.
 Related extracurricular activities such as work on the Decaturian student newspaper and the Collage literary journal or the Bronze Man Books publishing company allow our students to put their theory into practice.
 Through a combination of theoretical understanding in courses such as "Applying Writing Theory" and numerous writing and publishing workshops culminating in professional writing internships, writing majors are prepared for professional employment or graduate studies.